Uvacoder/startpage-simple-easun/README.md

 #### Using as a new tab/disabling animations
 This is meant as a start page, and not a new tab page because of the animations.

-This [(firefox)](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) [(chrome/chromium-based)](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension changes the new tab page, and you can follow the directions below to
+This [(firefox)](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) or [(chrome/chromium-based)](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension changes the new tab page, and you can follow the directions below use it.

 Use as a new tab (only step 3 to disable animations):
 1. Make a copy of the `index.html` file after you finished with the [basic setup](#basic-setup).